Tony Brown (rugby union)

 Tony Eion Brown (born 17 January 1975) is a former New Zealand rugby union footballer, who played mainly at first five-eighth (fly half).
-He is an assistant coach for the Japan national rugby union team, having previously been the head coach of Otago and the Highlanders in the Super Rugby competition.
+He is an assistant coach for the South Africa national rugby union team, having previously been the head coach of Otago and the Highlanders in the Super Rugby competition.

 Early life

 Brown's early life was spent in the South Otago towns of Balclutha and Kaitangata.
-Alongside younger brother Cory, Brown played his junior rugby for Crescent Rugby Club and completed his first five years of high school at South Otago High School before moving to Dunedin in 1993, aged 17, and attending King's High School.
+Alongside younger brother Cory, Brown played his junior rugby for Crescent RFC and completed his first five years of high school at South Otago High School before moving to Dunedin in 1993, aged 17, and attending King's High School.

 Club career

 Brown made his debut for Otago in the 1995 NPC, initially as a reserve with All Black-Manu Samoa international Stephen Bachop the first choice first five-eighth.
 Brown had a quick progression to first choice first five-eighth, starting ahead of Bachop in 1995 NPC final.

 With the launch of the Super 12 in 1996, Brown was rewarded with a place in the first ever Highlanders squad.
 With Bachop also selected in the Highlanders for 1996 it meant more time on the reserves for Brown.
 He made his debut in round two against Transvaal, starting at second five-eighth and scoring a try and two conversions.
 Brown went on to play four more matches in his debut Super 12 playing mainly at second five-eighth and was soon recognised at national level with selection for the New Zealand Colts and the New Zealand Māori.
 Brown went on to play 71 matches for Otago and 83 for the Highlanders before taking up a contract to play for the Sanyo Wild Knights in the Japanese Top League in 2005.